Welcome to my conspectus on the ubiquitous RV air conditioner. This post is for any and all RV owners!

 I have heard excellent reviews of Houghton/RecPro Quiet series air conditioners, FYI.
 They seem to have amassed a cult following.

 Not Freon, per say.
 Freon, also known as R-22, is an obsolete refrigerant of the HCFC-22 chemical family.
 It’s been banned since 2020, and for many, many good reasons!

 Most air conditioners now either use R-410A or R-32.
 They’re much better for the environment.
 Still not great for humans, though, so don’t try to recharge an RV air conditioning system by yourself!
-It’s not user-friendly like a car.
-If you’ve run low on refrigerant, there’s a serious problem, and you need professional help.
+These are hermetically sealed systems.
+You can’t add refrigerant to a rooftop air conditioner; you have to replace the entire unit.